ethereum/go-ethereum/docs/_interface/metrics.md

 ## Querying metrics

-Geth collects metrics if the `--metrics` command is provided at startup.
-Those metrics are available via an HTTP server if the `metrics.addr` command is also provided.
+Geth collects metrics if the `--metrics` flag is provided at startup.
+Those metrics are available via an HTTP server if the `--metrics.addr` flag is also provided.
 By default the metrics are served at `127.0.0.1:6060/debug/metrics` but a custom IP address can be provided.
-A custom port can also be provided to the `--metrics.port` command.
+A custom port can also be provided to the `--metrics.port` flag.
 More computationally expensive metrics are toggled on or off by providing or omitting the `--metrics.expensive` flag.
 For example, to serve all metrics at the default address and port:

 ```
 geth <other commands> --metrics --metrics.addr 127.0.0.1 --metrics.expensive